NotRequiem/screenshare-tool/Screenshare Tool/checks/README.md

 > 5. Forensic
 - Checks to detect executed files with Prefetch.
 - Checks to detect executed files with crash dumps.
+- Checks to detect recently accessed files with shortcuts.

 > 6. ImportCode
 - Checks to detect the code import bypass.